Skip to main content

 Link to the commit: 24bd68c09a25ab07d9a23902d5990f795a95fc3a

-Important, if you ever edit the game.gp file while the compiler is running, you'll need to exit and relaunch it or you'll get a compiling error.
+If you ever edit the game.gp file while the compiler is running, you'll need to exit and relaunch it or you'll get a compiling error.
 This can also be accomplished with the command (reload) instead of quitting.

-Creating the level in blender
+Creating the Level in Blender

 We'll now open Blender to create our base level and export it.
 After opening it up, I'll use these quick shortcuts to clean the scene of the default objects:

-" A" (to select every object in the scene)
+A (to select every object in the scene)

-" Del" (to delete selected objects)
+Del (to delete selected objects)

-Placing your level in the world
+Placing Your Level in the World

 In Blender, up is equal to +Z.